 Are there any out of pocket expenses with this program?

-CDBG funds are provided to homeowners as grants with the conditions that:
+CDBG funds are provided to homeowners as a 0% interest -forgivable loan with no closing costs and no fees with the conditions that:

 - 1) A 5-30 year lien is placed on the property depending on the total project cost.

-- 3) If the home is sold during the active lien period, a percentage of the grant must be paid back to the Town, based on the number of years since the project was completed.
-At the end of the term period, the lien is forgiven. *Additional conditions apply.
-Please contact the Town of Bristol for more information.
+- 3) If the home is sold during the active lien period, a prorated percentage of the grant must be paid back to the Town, based on the number of years since the project was completed.
+At the end of the term period, the lien is removed.

 What types of projects can be done under the Home Repair Program?

 There are a variety of home repair projects that could be eligible for this program including roof repair and replacement, window replacement, handicap accessibility projects, and more.
-Please set up a consultation with the Economic Development Coordinator to determine if your project is eligible.
+Please set up a consultation with CDBG Program Liaison Robert Plain to determine if your project is eligible.

 How long does the approval process take?

-After a homeowner submits their income documentation, it takes approximately 6-8 weeks to prepare and submit the State’s grant application.
+After a homeowner submits their application and income documentation to Church Community Housing Corporation, it takes approximately 6-8 weeks to prepare and submit the State’s grant application.
 Once submitted, applications are reviewed by the RI Office of Housing and Community Development (OHCD).
 Award decisions from OHCD take approximately 60-90 days.

 What if I found my own contractor to do the work?